 They are a Meerkat baby (have a stiff back that arches)

 The delivery these babies have had is usually quite long and they may have got stuck or even been very low down and engaged for a longtime prior to the actual delivery.
 All it means is that they have spent a long time with their head having contractions on as they curve down the birth canal.
 They have basically stayed in this compressed shape.
 This can make them cranky and upset and not sleep.
 They may not like laying down on their back.
-It is much better when these babies are nice a soft and more relaxed and calm in your arms, which cranial osteopathy can help with.
+It is much better when these babies are nice a soft and more relaxed and calm in your arms.

 They are a Little Frog baby (always have knees curled up in a little ball)

 So many parents nick name their baby a “Little Frog”.
 These babies have their knees up all the time and want to be on your shoulder with their knees tucked up and under.
 If you put them on their back their legs come up and can even drop to the side so they lay on their side.

 When the baby is in a their mothers womb they are curled up in this frog position, or foetal position.
 The delivery process down the birth canal actually stretches them out.
 However, if the delivery was very fast (usually a second or third baby) or was a C-section then the baby doesn’t get stretched out so they stay in a little ball.

 It’s very helpful to have these babies “unwound” so their legs drop down and they are straighter and seem longer.
 Can you picture that when you feed your baby so its tummy is full of milk and they then bring their knees up the milk won’t be able to comfortably pass through their tummy?
 Some babies bring their knees up so much it can actually push the milk back out and reflux it.
 Also if there are other factors causing your baby to create lots of wind then this will become easily trapped if their knees are being pulled right up.
 This could give them colicky wind pain.